 You can view a virtual exhibition that summarises the plan online.
 This will allow you to see the proposals and approaches and explains how you can take part in the consultation: https://chelmsford.vercel.app/

 The full Local Plan document and more information is available online on the Chelmsford City Council website.

-LGBTO+ O Jan 17, 2023 🔹 Cabinet to Chelmsford consider Theatre holds O Jan 17, 2023 @ O Jan 16 2023 ®
+Essex's LGBTO+  Jan 17, 2023 🏽 🛞 Cabinet to Chelmsford Theatre holds  Jan 17, 2023 🛞 Q Jan 16 2023 @

 Enter your comment here..